-Reporting Name Description Demonstration Services 7 - [DSHP - APTC] Designated State Health Program for expenditures made for the period January 1, 2014 through December 31, 2015 for the state-funded Marketplace subsidy program who purchases health care coverage in the Marketplace.
-Demonstration Services 8 - [BH HCBS] Expenditures made for BH HCBS services for individuals enrolled in HARPs and HIV SNPs.
-Note: expenditures under this EG will be claimed in the manner necessary to ensure the correct claiming of FMAP for all populations. (e.g., BH HCBS services for the adult expansion groups will be claimed at the FMAP rate at STC 6 of section IIX)

-Demonstration Services 9 - Expenditures made for provision of residential and outpatient addiction services, crisis intervention [Demonstration Only Services in and licensed behavioral health practitioner MMMC] services to MMMC enrollees only and are not provided under the state plan.
-Demonstration Services 10 [DSHP for Expenditures available through designated state health programs as specified in STC 15 of section DSRIP] VII.
-Demonstration Services 11: [DSRIP- Expenditures for payments to New York that provide project funding and incentive payments to Performance Payments] Performing Provider Systems under DSRIP.
-Demonstration Services 12: [DSRIP-Expenditures for Health Homes, as specified in Health Homes] STC 1(d) of section VII.

-Demonstration Services 13: [DSRIP] Expenditures for Workforce MLTC as specified in STC 1e of section VII.

-Demonstration Services 14: [DSRIP- Planning Payments-PDG]

-Expenditures for Planning Payments as specified in STC 8 of section VII.

-Demonstration Services 15: IAAF Expenditures to ensure safety net providers can fully participate in the DSRIP transformation as specified in STC 1.b. of section VII.
+Reporting Name Description Demonstration Services 7 [DSHP-APTC] Designated State Health Program for expenditures made for the period January 1, 2014 through December 31, 2015 for the state-funded Marketplace subsidy program who purchases health care coverage in the Marketplace.
+Demonstration Services 8 [BH HCBS] Expenditures made for BH HCBS services for individuals enrolled in HARPs and HIV SNPs.
+Note: Expenditures under this EG will be claimed in the manner necessary to ensure the correct claiming of FMAP for all populations. (e.g., BH HCBS services for the adult expansion groups will be claimed at the FMAP rate at STC 6 of section X) Demonstration Services 9 [Demonstration Only Services in MMMC] Expenditures made for provision of residential and outpatient addiction services, crisis intervention and licensed behavioral health practitioner services to MMMC enrollees only and are not provided under the state plan.
+Demonstration Services 10 [DSHP for DSRIP] Expenditures available through designated state health programs as specified in STC 15 of section VII.
+Demonstration Services 11 [DSRIP-Performance Payments] Expenditures for payments to New York that provide project funding and incentive payments to Performing Provider Systems under DSRIP.
+Demonstration Services 11.5 [DSRIP-Home and Community Based Services - 1915i] Expenditures for Home and Community Based Services - 1915i as specified in Table 8 of section VII.
+Demonstration Services 12 [DSRIP-Health Homes] Expenditures for Health Homes, as specified in STC 1 (d) of section VII.
+Demonstration Services 13 [DSRIP- Workforce MLTC] Expenditures for Workforce MLTC as specified in STC 1 (f) of section VII.
+Demonstration Services 14 [DSRIP-Planning Payments-PDG] Demonstration Services 15 IAAF Expenditures for Planning Payments as specified in STC 9 of section VII.
+Expenditures to ensure safety net providers can fully participate in the DSRIP transformation as specified in STC 1.b. of section VII.